1971 Citroen 2CV6 Convertible by Hoffman

 Oldtimer Australia is delighted to offer for sale a rare and unique Citroen 2CV6 Convertible by Hoffman.

-Citroen never offered a convertible version of the 2CV and it was Wolfgang Hoffman, a German, entrepreneur, who had the idea to build a topless 2CV.
-Hoffman developed a fibreglass body to fit on a 2CV chassis and it is understood that they built around 250 cars at the factory and supplied another 1,700 kits for customers to retrofit to their 2CV’s.
+Citroen never offered a convertible version of the 2CV and it was Wolfgang Hoffman, a German entrepreneur, who had the idea to build a topless 2CV.
+Hoffman developed a fibreglass body kit to fit on a 2CV chassis.
+The kit completely changed the appearance of the rear half of the car.
+The existing roof, boot, front window frames and the top of the rear doors were removed and the fibre glass body with the soft top were attached to the car.
+Interestingly the lower half of the rear doors didn’t have to be removed.
+It is understood that Hoffman built around 250 cars at the factory and supplied another 1,700 kits for customers to retrofit to their 2CVs.

 Driving a 2CV is a real ‘experience’, from the unique position of the gear stick to the way the car handles . . . it is definitely something different!
 Despite its small 600cc engine the car goes surprisingly well and keeps up with modern day traffic.
 Getting up to speed takes some time but the car happily cruises on the motorway at around 100km/h should you need to take it there.
 Driving around twisty roads is an experience you won’t easily find in any other car.
 Whilst its suspension appears to be soft, the car handles surprisingly well.

 A Citroen 2CV is a ‘cool thing’, however, a Citroen 2CV Convertible by Hoffman is a ‘very cool thing’!